 Who we share your information with

 Processors are organisations who act on our behalf and under our authority.
 They carry out some of the technical processes, for example, providing a system that stores information.
-We do not allow our Processors to use your information for their own purposes or allow them to link this to other personal data they may.
+We do not allow our processors to use your information for their own purposes or allow them to link this to other personal data they may hold.

 The category of our processors are organisations who:

-- Provide some of our clinical service under contract with us.
+- provide some of our clinical services under contract with us

 How long will we keep your data